Last Updated on May 14, 2023 by lindseymahoney

 Using an Exacto knife, remove the leftover contact paper from the top of the countertop ledge.
 This will create a straight edge that gives the countertop a clean finish.

-The heat gun will create a tight seal between the contact paper and the countertops.
-It will also remove air bubbles.
+The heat gun creates a tight seal between the contact paper and the countertops.
+It also removes air bubbles.
 When the heat gun is on, wave it over the countertops like you would use a hairdryer.

-Don’t forget to use the heat gun on the underside and countertop too.
+Don’t forget to use the heat gun on the underside of the countertop too.
 This is one of the most important steps of the process because it creates the durability and long-lasting finish you want.

 This quick and easy DIY only took me two hours to complete!
 For less than $25, I completely changed the look of our laundry room countertops.

 The countertops have held up really well over the last few months, however, it does scuff.
 This was a quick fix to drastically improve the look of the space and I am fine with light scuffing.

 I have not had any peeling or tearing of the contact paper and it has remained tight on the countertop!

 - 25+ Easy Outdoor DIY Projects to Try This Year